llealloo/audiolink/Docs/README.md

 ### `ALPASS_THEME_COLORx`

-AudioLink provides 4 "Theme" colors users can apply to their avatars.
-By default this uses ColorChord colors, but, world creators can select theme colors for their map and change them dynamically by setting the following
+AudioLink provides 4 "Theme" colors users can apply to their avatars **though it is recommended you only use colors 0 and 1 for the time being**.
+By default this uses ColorChord colors, but, world creators can select theme colors for their map and change them dynamically by setting the following:

 ```cs
 	bool enableThemeColors;